magento/devdocs/guides/v2.2/ext-best-practices/tutorials/data-upgrade-script.md

 The following example is a custom data converter class that converts data in the `product_options` column in the `sales_order_item` table.
 This field contains nested serialized data that needs conversion.

-Since you cannot assume the format of the data when initially converted, the following example also checks the format of the top level string and uses the appropriate methods to unserialize and serialize the data using the original format.
+Since you cannot assume the format of the data when initially converted, the following example also checks the format and uses the appropriate methods to unserialize and serialize the data using the original format.

 {% collapsible Show code %}